Sbarro restaurant suicide bombing: Perpetrators

 Both Hamas and the Islamic Jihad Movement in Palestine initially claimed responsibility, with Hamas saying that the attack was in response to Israel's assassination ten days earlier in Nablus of the two leading Hamas commanders Jamal Mansour and Omar Mansour as well as six civilians including two children.

 The suicide bomber who died in the course of carrying out the attack was later identified to be Izz al-Din Shuheil al-Masri (عز الدين شهيل المصري) from the Palestinian West Bank town of Aqabah.
 Izz al-Masri was 22 at the time and the son of a successful restaurant owner, and from an affluent land-owning family.

-The person who constructed the explosives was a man named as Abdallah Barghouti.
-For his part in the bombing and a string of other attacks, in which 67 civilians were killed and 500 injured, he was handed down 67 life sentences on 30 November 2004.
+The person who constructed the explosives was Abdallah Barghouti.
+For his part in the bombing and a string of other attacks, in which 67 civilians were killed and 500 injured, he received 67 life sentences on 30 November 2004.

 Ahlam Tamimi

 Izz al-Masri was escorted to the restaurant by Ahlam Tamimi, a 20-year-old female university student and part-time journalist, who had disguised herself as a Jewish tourist for the occasion.
 She later commented that she was not sorry for what she had done and does not recognize Israel's existence.
 "Despite the fact that I'm sentenced to 16 life sentences I know that we will become free from Israeli occupation and then I will also be free from the prison," she said.
 When she first learned from a journalist who was interviewing her in jail that she had murdered eight children, not just three as she had initially believed, she just smiled broadly and continued with the interview.

 Tamimi was released in October 2011 in exchange for the release of captive Israeli soldier Gilad Shalit.

-In an interview which aired on Al-Aqsa TV on 12 July 2012 (as translated by MEMRI), Tamimi described the reaction of other Palestinians immediately after the bombing:

-After hearing an initial report that "three people were killed" in the bombing, Tamimi stated:

-Impact

-The shock of this incident inspired the Belzberg family to establish the ONE Family Fund, a charity that provides assistance to victims of terrorist attacks targeting Israel.

-Official reactions
+Aftermath

+In response to the attack, Israel shut down the unofficial Palestinian "foreign office" in Jerusalem, at the Orient House.